apache/spark/docs/sql-programming-guide.md

 //  |-- age: long (nullable = true)
 //  |-- name: string (nullable = true)

-// Register this DataFrame as a table. people.createOrReplaceTempView("people");
+// Creates a temporary view
+people.createOrReplaceTempView("people");

 // SQL statements can be run by using the sql methods provided by sqlContext.